Annick Hagemann joins Joshua Kwesi Aikins for a local tour through Germany’s colonial past…

 Mohrs were servants or slaves at European courts: the etymology is both Greek and Latin.
 Whilst the Latin maurus means dark, the greek moros refers to someone who is stupid.
 Due to its historical context and the fact that it defines a person by their skin colour, its use is generally considered derogatory and racist.

 There is an ongoing campaign for re-naming the street and the U-Bahn, but so far with little success – lack of funding is usually given as a reason.
 However, as Joshua points out, this argument loses its strength when you consider that the U-Bahn stop was renamed three times in the last 100 years, most recently in 1991 when its name was changed from Otto Grotewohl (first prime minister of the GDR) to Mohrenstrasse.
+(Editorial update: BVG have finally agreed to change the Mohrenstrasse U-Bahn name following the worldwide 2020 Black Lives Matter protests).

 From Mitte, we move on to Kreuzberg and the May-Ayim-Ufer formerly known as Gröben-Ufer.
 Previously named after Otto Friedrich von der Gröben, a colonialist who founded Brandenburg’s first colony Groß Friedrichsburg (1683-1720 in today’s Ghana), the street now honours May Ayim, an Afro-German poet, educator and activist who wrote the first academic study written about Afro-Germans and their history in Germany.